NollKollTroll/zeddy-audio-jukebox/README.md

 The playlist can be changed easily to accomodate your own audio files.
 The player code is only 2 files and builds using PokeMon's utility ZX-IDE available at http://sinclairzxworld.com/viewtopic.php?f=6&t=1064<br>
 The small changes needed are in the file zaj.asm, located between the horizontal lines.

+**Note about file-names**: FAT16 file-name rules apply with max 8 characters/numbers before the three-letter file extension.
+The ZX81 also does not like many of the "modern" characters one can use in a file-name.
+A good way to test this is to name some files on an SD-card and do CAT on the ZX81 to see what it actually thinks about the file-names.

 ## Transcoding / ZAJ

 The required audio files can be created by following this process: